NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 7: Keep "master" codelist spreadsheet - with all versions and tags**
-- Again, for codelist malleability (e.g., sensitivity analyses; generalization to future study contexts; harmonization between databases/contexts)

-- Have columns that tag codes for certain codelist versions:
+- Columns tag codes for certain codelist versions:
     - (i) Raw codes (before clinician review)
     - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 maybe)
     - (iii) Codes finalized for study (1s only)
     - (iv) Tags for overlapping, fixed combination drugs falling into multiple ontology sections (e.g., Ch.
 2.5 codelist, but corresponds to Ch.
 2.2 and Ch.
 2.6 too)

+- *Why?* Again, for codelist malleability (e.g., sensitivity analyses; generalization to future study contexts; harmonization between databases/contexts) **✱**

 **Here's an example (excerpt) of a master spreadsheet:**
 The full example is available to download, file called ________[insert]________.

 [insert screenshot of excel with clinician flags]

 ## Example *Stata* code (Steps 2 to 7)